Family-friendly things to do at Hughenden

 Grab your binoculars and bird identification book and set out on a birdwatching expedition.
 Spring is a bustling time for avian activity as migratory birds return and local species begin nesting.

 Be an outdoor architect and build a den fit for a nobleman.
-Hide in it and stay safe from the elements, just like the ancient people from long ago would have done, imagine what it would be like to build your own house for survival.
+Use natural materials like branches and leaves to create a shelter.
+Imagine what it would be like to build your own house for survival.
 You could make a mini manor for some of the wildlife animals to explore later.
 Maybe a rabbit or squirrel family will play in your creation after you’ve left for home.

 Take four sticks and make a frame to start your own piece of art.
-Search for natural materials, such as leaves, seeds and pine cones to arrange inside your frame.
-Think about make a pattern or image such as a person or place.
+Search for natural materials, such as leaves, seeds, and pine cones to arrange inside your frame.
+Think about making a pattern or image such as a person or place.
 Perhaps you could create a natural portrait of Disraeli, or a landscape with the Hughenden Manor house.

 9. Woodland Exploration